Leaving tomorrow for New Orleans for work. Have a free seat and hotel if you’re interested. Coming back Tuesday.

 Anyone would have jumped at that offer.
 New Orleans?
 Free?

-But I’m about to catch a flight to Cincinnati for my 10-year high school reunion, and 24 hours later, I’m catching another flight to the Caribbean for 10 days.
-While that sounds enviable, it means I have an enormous stack of things I MUST accomplish before I leave.
+I’m about to fly to Cincinnati for a 24-hour visit, then fly to the Caribbean for 10 days.
+I have an enormous stack of “to-do’s” before I leave.

-So my first inclination was to say: No. Sorry.
+So my first inclination was to say: Sorry.
 Too busy.
 Bad timing.

 Then I realized: if I stay home, I’ll work less efficiently.
 If I feed myself tight deadline pressure, I’ll perform at peak efficiency.